owen6314/owen6314.github.io/index.md

 ---

 **Haneen**<br />
-Soon to graduate from Electrical  and Computer Engineering school.
+Soon to be graduate from Electrical  and Computer Engineering school.

 Currently undefined.